NFL draft attendance record set with more than 700,000 fans attending the event in Detroit

 DETROIT (AP) — The NFL draft has a new attendance record after more than 700,000 fans flooded downtown Detroit for the three-day event.

-Michigan Gov. Gretchen Whitmer broke the news at Campus Martius Park during the third and final day of the draft, which consists of selections in the fourth through seventh rounds.
+Michigan Gov. Gretchen Whitmer broke the news at Campus Martius Park during the third and final day of the draft.

 “It has been a historic week here in the great city of Detroit,” Whitmer said Saturday.
 “We have shown the world what the Motor City is all about.”

-While it will take years to know if this year’s picks delivered for their teams, there’s no doubt that Detroit made the most of an opportunity to host hundreds of thousands of fans and show 50-plus million viewers the new-look city.
+While it will take years to know if this week’s picks delivered, there’s no doubt that Detroit made the most of an opportunity to host hundreds of thousands of fans and show 50-plus million viewers the new-look city.

 Motown beat Music City’s three-day attendance record of 600,000 set in 2019, when fans filled Broadway in Nashville.